How serious is the flu and how many people get it?

 Why does the flu virus change?

-The flu strains constantly change, often as a result of genetic mutations in the virus.
+The circulating flu strains constantly change, often as a result of genetic mutations in the virus.
 This means the flu vaccine must be updated every year.
 The Australian Influenza Vaccine Committee uses flu data from around the world to help determine the composition of each year’s flu vaccines.

 Who should get the flu vaccine and when?